BerWang/web/01 Professional Development/README.md

 1. Assess the contribution made by each member of the team using the information from the presentation.
 2. Using the Group Roles listed in the presentation identify which categories each member of your team belong to.
 Do you have a balanced team?

-## The Elevator Pitch
+## Team Collaboration
-You should now have a clear idea about what you will be developing.
-Your final task for this week is to put together an Elevator Pitch using the guidelines in the presentation.
-You will be asked to stand up and deliver your pitch to the rest of the group.
-You should take notes on the other group projects.
+You should now have a clear idea about what you will be developing and there is a strong possibility that other teams will have chosen the same project.
+Sit down with other teams and use your skills audit and other information to decide whether you will collaborate on the development.
+You can choose to work with other teams or to complete the development using only your own team.

-1. Are there any other teams working on a similar idea?
-You should chat to them and see if you can divide the work between the teams.
-2. Are there any other teams proposing a project that might enhance your offering?
-Chat to them and see if you can make use of this other work.

-## Share Ideas
-To get a good grade in this module you need to collaborate with other teams.
-The steps below will help you start this process.

-1. Complete the Group Details Form on Moodle, describing both your team and your idea.
-2. Identify any teams on Moodle that you might collaborate with and explain how this could take place.
-3. Add these team members to your LinkedIn network.

 ## Getting Support
 During this module you will be expected to work in a team to develop a sophisticated app using the language and platform of your choice, however this is not a technical module and you will not be taught the technical programming skills you need to apply.